ezralazuardy/orb/README.md

 }
 ```

 All the action defined inside observe function will be converted into an observer.
-Make sure you init the Orb only in the **onCreate()** function of your activity.
-Why?, because Orb only can observe a single observer.
-And what if you want to change the observer?, like changing the action each time Orb detecting network changes? to do that, please read more about Orb advanced usage in the [wiki](#%EF%B8%8F-wiki).
+Make sure you've initialize the Orb only in the **onCreate()** function of your activity.
+Why?, because Orb only can observe a single observer and that need to be happened in the creation process of your activity.

+What if you want to change the observer?, like changing the observer action after you observing the Orb? or changing the observer action when each time Orb detecting network changes? to do that, please read more about Orb advanced usage in the [wiki](#%EF%B8%8F-wiki).

-This observer will be called each time Orb is detecting network changes in the device.
+Orb observer will be called each time Orb is detecting network changes in the device.
 The observe function also gives you an **OrbResponse** that hold the network state information, so that you can interact with it.

-If you don't want to use an direct observer, and want to change the observer behavior after you observe the Orb, you can use the Orb observer function builder.
+If you don't want to use an direct observer, you can use the Orb observer function builder.
 ```kotlin
 // use the Orb observer function builder var observer = orbObserver {